eleven26/awesome-go-stars/README.md

 _Libraries for handling errors._

 - [emperror(stars: 314)](https://github.com/emperror/emperror) - Error handling tools and best practices for Go libraries and applications.
-- [eris(stars: 1346)](https://github.com/rotisserie/eris) - A better way to handle, trace, and log errors in Go.
+- [eris(stars: 1347)](https://github.com/rotisserie/eris) - A better way to handle, trace, and log errors in Go.
 Compatible with the standard error library and github.com/pkg/errors.
 - [errlog(stars: 454)](https://github.com/snwfdhmp/errlog) - Hackable package that determines responsible source code for an error (and some other fast-debugging features).
 Pluggable to any logger in-place.
 - [errors(stars: 185)](https://github.com/emperror/errors) - Drop-in replacement for the standard library errors package and github.com/pkg/errors.
 Provides various error handling primitives.
-- [errors(stars: 8086)](https://github.com/pkg/errors) - Package that provides simple error handling primitives.
 - [errors(stars: 6)](https://github.com/neuronlabs/errors) - Simple golang error handling with classification primitives.
 - [errors(stars: 7)](https://github.com/PumpkinSeed/errors) - The most simple error wrapper with awesome performance and minimal memory overhead.
 - [errors(stars: 57)](https://github.com/bnkamalesh/errors) - Drop-in replacement for builtin Go errors.
 This is a minimal error handling package with custom error types, user friendly messages, Unwrap & Is.
 With very easy to use and straightforward helper functions.